ingel81/ioBroker.unraid-adapter/docs/development.md

 - Strict mode enabled - no `any` types without justification
 - Prefer interfaces over types for object shapes
 - Use const assertions for literal types
+- Full JSDoc documentation for all public functions and classes

 ### Code Style
-- 4 spaces indentation (enforced by ESLint)
+- 4 spaces indentation (enforced by Prettier and ESLint)
 - Single quotes for strings
-- No semicolons (except where required)
+- Semicolons required (enforced by Prettier)
 - Max line length: 120 characters
 - File naming: kebab-case for files, PascalCase for components
+- ESLint 9 with flat config (eslint.config.mjs)
+- Prettier for automatic code formatting

 ### Naming Conventions
 ```typescript